Featuring the best attractions in the South East Lake District that are accessible by public transport

 South East Lake District - Attractions

-Ambleside is a popular Lakeland town with plenty of tourist attractions.
-Perhaps the most famous sight is Bridge House, a quaint National Trust property spanning Stock Ghyll.
-The nearby Armitt Museum is small but has some interesting local history.
+Ambleside is an attractive and popular town in the central Lake District with plenty of attractions for visitors.
+The town occupies a scenic and commanding location at the head of Windermere lake, with good public transport connections making it a great base for exploring the area.
+One of the most famous sights is Bridge House, a quirky National Trust property spanning Stock Ghyll, and nearby is the Armitt Museum which has some interesting local history and a display of beautiful botanical drawings and watercolours from Beatrix Potter.
 The town has plenty of tourist shops, outdoor specialists, cafes, restaurants, pubs and the popular Hayes Garden World.

 The main bus stop is on Kelsick Road within the town centre.

-Bowness lakeside area is slightly separate to the town centre but often just as busy.
-There are a number of jetties where you can catch one of the many Windermere lake cruises.
+The picturesque lakeside area overlooking Bowness Bay is slightly separate to the town centre but often just as busy.
+There are a number of jetties where you can catch one of the many Windermere Lake Cruises.
 Beyond the jetties is Glebe Road which forms a popular loop along the lake shore.
 Within this loop is a large open recreational area known as The Glebe.
 The grassy area provides lovely views up the lake and there are various activities available such as mini golf and tennis.
-Beyond The Glebe is Cockshott Point which also has some good open grassy areas and a footpath along the attractive lakeshore.
+Beyond The Glebe is Cockshott Point which also has some good open grassy areas with shingle beaches and a footpath along the attractive lakeshore.
 There are a number of shops, kiosks, cafes and pubs around the lakeside area.

 Buses stop in the town centre and at the lakeside area, adjacent to Windermere lake cruises.
 The Windermere ferry is a short walk away, beyond Cockshott Point.
 It is approx 1.5 miles from Windermere railway station to Bowness centre, mostly downhill walk or catch one of the many buses.